Icinga/icinga2/doc/17-upgrading-icinga-2.md

 ## <a id="upgrading-mysql-db"></a> Upgrading the MySQL database

-If you're upgrading an existing Icinga 2 instance you should check the `/usr/share/icinga2-ido-mysql/schema/upgrade` directory for an incremental schema upgrade file.
+If you're upgrading an existing Icinga 2 instance, you should check the `/usr/share/icinga2-ido-mysql/schema/upgrade` directory for an incremental schema upgrade file.

 > **Note**
 >
-> If there isn't an upgrade file for your current version available there's nothing to do.
+> If there isn't an upgrade file for your current version available, there's nothing to do.

 Apply all database schema upgrade files incrementally.